mateuszziomek/almanac/README.md

 In the project I have implemented MVP pattern, as well as some popular libraries:
 Android Support Libraries, ButterKnife, Dagger 2, Robospice, Jackson 2, Android Week View and Joda-Time.

-The full code is availabe on demand as it is stored on private Bitbucket account.
+The full code is availabe on demand as it is stored on a private Bitbucket account.